-Judy Singer
+Judy Singer31

 Every human has a unique nervous system with a unique combination of abilities and needs.
-Neurodiversity is a strengths-based approach that highlights and acknowledges differences in the way their brain works to interpret, process and learn information, and that this diversity is a good thing for society.
-Neurodiversity is sometimes broken into 2 groups - those who are neurodivergent.
+Neurodiversity is a strengths-based approach that highlights and acknowledges differences in the way their brain works to interpret, process and learn information, and that this diversity is a good thing for society32.
+Neurodiversity is sometimes broken into 2 groups - those who are neurotypical and those who are neurodivergent.

-People who may call themselves neurodivergent include people with Autism, attention deficit hyperactivity disorder (ADHD), dyslexia, Tourette syndrome, dyscalculia, dyspraxia, intellectual disability, obsessive-compulsive disorder (OCD), synaesthesia and acquired brain injury.
-A 2020 study estimates 1 in 5 (15-20%) of the global population is neurodivergent.
+People who may call themselves neurodivergent include people with autism attention deficit hyperactivity disorder (ADHD), dyslexia, Tourette syndrome, dyscalculia, dyspraxia, intellectual disability, obsessive-compulsive disorder (OCD), synaesthesia and acquired brain injury33.
+A 2020 study estimates 1 in 5 (15-20%) of the global population is neurodivergent34.

-People who are neurodivergent may not identify as having disability.
+People who are neurodivergent may not identify as having disability35.
 We celebrate diversity in the many ways people experience and interact with the world around them.
-We recognise we have a role to educate and challenge assumptions, bias and stereotypes, towards embracing the many strengths of people who are neurodivergent.
+We recognise we have a role to educate and challenge assumptions, bias and stereotypes, towards embracing the many strengths of people who are neurodivergent36.